ferreiraklet/Aline/README.md

 # AlineDorker

-## Aline is main porpose is for dorks, as well as downloading links inside files.
+## Aline it's main purpose is for dorks, but it can also be used to download content within links stored in a file.

 <img src="https://cdn.discordapp.com/attachments/307281507431481344/904444564377591889/unknown.png">